alfaaz-uddin/Hospital-Management-Project/README.md

 # Hospital-Management-Project
-This is a Java project with the concept of Hospital Management System.
+This is a Java based Hospital Management System project.
 This project was made for the course Object Oriented Programming-1 (Java) by the students of **American International University-Bangladesh (AIUB)** and guided by **UMME SADIA SALSABIL**, ***LECTURER,AIUB***.
-Team members are -  **@UDDIN, MD.ALFAZ, @SHAMIM, MD.
+Team members are -  **@UDDIN, MD.ALFAZ @SHAMIM, MD.
 SHAFAYAT HOSSAIN @RIYAD, KAZI FARDIN RAHMAN @DAS, ANIQUE KUMAR**

 In this  project -
 -The admin can login and control the management system.